 Flash Point Testers

-Our flash point testers from Stanhope Seta; include models for ASTM D93 Pensky Marten, D56 TAG Closed Cup, D92 Cleveland Open Cup and D3828 (D3278) Small Scale Closed Cup Rapid Equilibrium method.
-We also have available a combustibility tester for ASTM D4206 for mixed samples.
+Our flash point testers from Stanhope Seta; include models for ASTM D93 Pensky Marten, D56 TAG Closed Cup, D92 Cleveland Open Cup, and D3828 (D3278) Small Scale Closed Cup Rapid Equilibrium method.

 Setaflash is specified by ASTM D1655 and the UK DefStan 91-91 for testing aviation Turbine fuels, Diesel (D975), fuel oil (D396), Gas Turbine fuel (D2880), Dxx Biodiesel blends, and Kerosine (D3699).
 It is the only instrument recommended for testing waterborne paints.